jiayi28-cmyk/data_science_projects/README.md

 # Diabetes-Prediction
+- This project was completed as part of a group.
+I was responsible for parts of the EDA.
 # Objective
 - Build and compare machine learning classification models that can accurately identify patients with diabetes using demographic information, clinical measurements, and lifestyle factors.